Beanies

 • Keep the last approved spec sheet as the reference.

-• Mark fixed details like label size and placement.
+• Mark fixed details like label size, fold type, and placement.

-• List flexible details like carton pack or color split.
+• List flexible details like carton pack, color split, or ship window.

 Label Build Choices That Change Repeat Costs